 - Methods for evaluating and applying user feedback from testing models and prototypes to identify preferred solutions

-After earning the RITx MicroMasters in Design Thinking, students are eligible to apply for admission to RIT’s Master of Science in Professional Studies program through the standard admission process.
-If accepted into the program, students who have successfully completed the verified MicroMasters will be awarded nine credit hours towards their degree requirements.
+After earning the RITx Design Thinking MicroMasters program certificate, students are eligible to apply for admission to RIT’s Master of Science in Professional Studies program through the standard admission process.
+If accepted into the program, students who have successfully completed the verified MicroMasters program courses will be awarded nine credit hours towards their degree requirements.

 - Price $1,000 ($200 per offering) for verified track.
 No charge for auditing.